-MKT 630 Market Research (3 credits)
+MKT 630 Marketing Research (3 credits)

 This course addresses the identification of the value of research and the problem to be resolved.
 Numerous mathematical analysis techniques and research design issues are incorporated.
-Prerequisites: MBA 510 and MKT 500.
+Prerequisites: QSO 510 and MKT 500.

-MKT 640 Industrial Marketing (3 credits)
+MKT 640 Business to Business Marketing (3 credits)

-This course focuses on the business customer market: understanding its behavior and developing effective marketing stragies to reach it.
+This course focuses on the business customer market: understanding its behavior and developing effective marketing strategies to reach it.
 Prerequisite: MKT 500.